UW Huskies continue men’s basketball streak against Seattle U, this time by near-record margin

 UW coach Mike Hopkins said Green missed a couple of practices this week due to illness, which explains why he didn’t start Wednesday.
 Still, the UW guard tallied a game-high 18 points on 6-of-7 shooting, including 4 for 4 on three-pointers.

 “Quade is a good point guard,” Pryor said.
 “Once he gets the ball, he’s going downhill and it’s kind of hard to stop him.
-Once we’re both doing that, the defense will suck in and them we can kick out for open threes.”
+Once we’re both doing that, the defense will suck in and then we can kick out for open threes.”

 Nate Roberts finished with 10 points and eight rebounds for the Huskies (1-3), which finally got its new three-point attack going and converted 8 of 15 shots outside the arc.